Sergey Markov: Biography

 Sergey Markov was born in Saint Petersburg Guberniya.
 Markov was a career officer, he graduated from the General Staff Academy, St. Petersburg in 1904 and fought in the Russo-Japanese War and was decorated with Order of St. Vladimir.

-Between 1911 and 1914 he taught at the Academy, renamed to Imperial Nicholas Military Academy.
+Between 1911 and 1914, he taught at the Academy, renamed to Imperial Nicholas Military Academy.
 During the First World War, Markov fought under command of General Denikin and was decorated with Order of St. George for bravery.

 After the February Revolution of 1917, Markov was first promoted to the commander of South-Western front, but later dismissed from his post and arrested because of his support for General Lavr Kornilov during the Kornilov Affair.
-On November 19, 1917, Markov escaped from prison and together with generals Denikin and Kornilov, he raised the Volunteer Army in Don region.
+On November 19, 1917, Markov escaped from prison and together with generals Denikin and Kornilov, he raised the Volunteer Army in the Don region.

 On 25 June 1918, during the Kuban Offensive, Markov was fatally wounded when the Volunteer Army captured Torgovaia.